Station Commander Vicky Best

-After playing an integral role answering 999 calls in the fire control room, Vicky wanted to become more involved in the frontline and made the dramatic change to become a firefighter.
+After playing an integral role answering 999 calls in the fire control room, Vicky wanted to become more involved in operational duties and made the dramatic change to become a firefighter.

-She explains: "I had reached the role of watch commander and had become frustrated at the lack of opportunity for any further promotion within Control.
-I was unable to move anywhere else within the Service without having operational experience so when chance arose for an operational course I applied and was successful in getting through.
+She explains: "I had reached the role of watch commander and had become frustrated at the lack of opportunity for any further promotion.
+I was unable to move anywhere else within the Service without having operational experience so when chance arose for an operational course, I applied and was successful in getting through.
 The rest is history."